What You Can Do to Lessen Employee Anxiety During Changing Times

 • Make clear-cut decisions to keep people moving forward.

-3. Acknowledgement.
-Once employees accept that change is inevitable, they may gain a difference perspective and approach the situation with objectivity and more clarity - and that’s your chance to take more risks as those employees are more open to exploring the pros and cons.
+Stage 3: Acknowledgement.
+Once employees accept that change is inevitable, they may gain a different perspective and approach the situation with objectivity and more clarity - and that’s your chance to take more risks, as those employees are more open to exploring the pros and cons.
 You can help in several ways:

 • Continue to be a sounding board for complaints and questions.
 Ask “how do you feel about this?” to get a read on an employee’s emotional state.
-Now you can begin to talk about the benefits of the new state.
+Now you can discuss the benefits of the new state.

-• Build further on the “anchors” and group cohesion that you established in State Two.
+• Build further on the “anchors” and group cohesion that you established in Stage Two.
 Talk about what will remain the same.

-4. Acceptance & Adaptation.
+Stage 4: Acceptance & Adaptation.
 Most employees will eventually accept the new situation and adapt to it.
 Others may transition to different jobs.
-Still others will not adapt, and their performance will suffer.
+Still others will not adapt, and their performance will suffer as a result.
 As a leader, you can:

 • Keep working on group dynamics.
-Keep in mind that people are generally more concerned with how they fit in with the group than with the tasks they’re given.
+Keep in mind that people are generally more concerned with fitting in with the group than with the tasks they’re given.

 • Try to understand what each person needs to feel a sense of accomplishment.
-For each person, find that special talent and give him or her an opportunity to use it and to earn recognition.
+For each person, identify their special talent and provide them with an opportunity to utilize it and earn recognition.

 • Shift the focus from feelings to action.